 This command is used to select the mode that the optional presenter will use to determine the method used to present the media.
 This command is effective immediately and does not require a reset.
-The minimum length of a form is 3.00", the distance from the cutter to the presenter pinch.
+The minimum length of a form is 3", the distance from the cutter to the presenter pinch.

 - Presenter Disabled.
-All functions of the presenter are disabled even though Switch 8 setting has enabled the presenter. - Auto, Loop, Present Path.
+All function of the presenter are disabled even though Switch 8 setting has enabled the presenter. - Auto, Loop, Present Path.
 As the label is printed, the leading edge of the label will get caught and held by the presenter pinch roller and a loop will form in the media behind the presenter.
-When the job has finished printing and is cut, the presenter will then present the label.
+When the job has is finished printing and cut, the presenter will then present the label.
 If the label is not taken before the timeout, it will be retracted to the waste shoot under the printer.
 The label needs to be long enough to present correctly. - Auto, No Loop, Present Path.
 The presenter will turn on when the printer begins to print (known as the presenter pre feed) and will stay on until the label begins to be cut.
 This will eliminate the formation of the loop.
 The pre feed speed will need to be close to the print speed for best performance.
 If the pre feed speed is faster than the print speed, the presenter will chatter as the presenter motor slips on the stock.
 If it is too slow, a loop will begin to form as the label proceeds to print.
-For best results, make the presenter speed 1/2 an inch per second slower than the print speed.

-- Auto, Loop, Waste Path.
+For best results, make the presenter speed 1/2 an inch per second slower than the print speed. - 3 175 Auto, Loop, Waste Path.
 In this mode, the waste and present paths are switched.
 The present location will follow the waste path under the printer.
 The intended use is for printers that are mounted vertically with the waste path pointing toward the customer.
-If the presented media is not taken before the timeout, it will be retracted into the trash via the present path which would be pointing down. - Auto, No Loop, Waste Path.
+If the presented media is not taken before the timeout, it will be retracted into the trash via the present path which would be pointing down.

+- Auto, No Loop, Waste Path.
 This is a combination of modes 2 and 3.
 No loop will form and the waste path will be used to present. - Auto, Loop, Present Path, Front Eject.
 This is the same as mode 1 but instead of using the waste path to discard the ticket, it will be ejected out of the front of the presenter.
 The present and waste paths are the same. - Auto, No Loop, Present Path, Front Eject.
 This is the same as mode 5 but forms no loop. - Auto, Pass-through Mode.
-In this mode the presenter will simply pass the media through as if the presenter isn't there.
-The presenter will not hold the media retract if the user doesn't take it, and the present LED will not turn on.
+In this mode the presenter will simply pass the media through it as if the presenter isn't there.
+The presenter will not hold the media retract it if the user doesn't take it, and the present LED will not turn on.
 The presenter speed will need to be slightly slower than the printers print speed otherwise the unit will chatter.
 The presenter will pause when the printer stops to cut the stock.
 After the cut is complete, the presenter will feed the stock out of the front until it clears the sensors. - Manual Present Mode.
 This mode is used to manually control all aspects of the presenter.
 The label format contains all the necessary presenter commands or the host manually sends them.
 The host also needs to send Status Requests to the presenter to get status and error messages to know when the presenter is ready to present. - Show Current Mode.
-This will show the current mode in the form: Presenter Mode = n where n = 0 through 8. - 10 Enable Pinch Assembly.
-This mode is enabled when the optional Pinch Assembly is used to dispense the media. - Y 178 Pre-takeup Delay: This command is used in conjunction with the Takeup feature of the printer and requires that takeup code is installed in the PIC and is also enabled by the ^D26 command.
-The command delays the start of the takeup motor by the X value in steps after the main motor starts.
-The valid range is 0 to 65535 steps.
-Please note that if a value is selected that exceeds to format LSY, the takeup would not turn on.
+This will show the current mode in the form: Presenter Mode = n where n = 0 through 8.